 11. Rustic Bird Feeder

 Convert your milk can into a bird feeder by adding a small platform on top.
 Sprinkle seeds and watch the birds flock in.
-This has brought so much life and song to my backyard!
+This has brought so much life and song to my backyard.
+You can also repurpose other containers like old glass milk bottles for unique garden decor.

 12. Welcoming Entrance